 Park City High School is obligated to accept high school credits from other educational institutions reflecting the appropriate accreditation.
 When in doubt, verify with AdvancED (advanc-ed.org) or your Counselor.
 An official transcript or information from the school should reflect the accrediting agency.
 Park City High School reserves the right to deny credits that have not been properly approved.

 Grades and credits from other accredited schools are added to the student’s Park City High School Official Transcript under the year and term in which they were completed and with the letter grade and/or percent as awarded by the other school, using their grade scale.
 Those letter grades are calculated into the student’s overall GPA using the PCHS Grading Standard grade point values.
-Park City High School adds GPA weight for qualifying AP course grades only (Honors, IB, and Pre-AP courses are not weighted).
+Park City High School adds GPA weight for qualifying AP course grades only (we do not weight Honors, IB, Pre-AP, or CE courses).

 Students who fail (earn an F, 0 credit) any of their core graduation requirement classes (English, Math, Science, Social Studies, etc.) must make up those failed grades in order to graduate.
 Park City High School and the Learning Academy provide opportunities for credit remediation during the school year, and may provide opportunities during the summer break.
 Students may also remediate credits through accredited online courses.
 Students should meet with their Counselor to learn about their remediation options.

 Grade Replacement Policy: